kylepearson13/slipspace.github.io/_docs/net.md

 title: .NET Documentation
 ---

+##.NET Framework

+We provide support for tracking errors that occur in your .NET applications

 ##Getting started

 The easiest way to get started is to [grab the NuGet package](https://www.nuget.org/packages/slipspace.sharp/).
 It's called slipspace.sharp and you can install it using the NuGet package manager.